rafosw/rudy/README.md

 Advanced Low-and-Slow HTTP POST denial-of-service research tool.
 Authorized penetration testing and security research only.

----

-## Legal Notice

-This tool is intended exclusively for authorized security testing, academic research, and controlled lab environments.
-Running this tool against systems without explicit written permission from the owner is illegal under computer fraud and abuse laws in most jurisdictions.
-The author assumes no liability for misuse.

----

 ## How It Works

 RUDY exploits the way HTTP/1.1 servers allocate a dedicated worker thread (or process) per incoming connection.
 The attack proceeds as follows: